-1. Personnel authorized to carry the X26P TASER will be required to demonstrate proficiency with the weapon on an annual basis.
+1. All personnel authorized to carry the X26P TASER will be required to demonstrate proficiency with the weapon on an annual basis.

-2. Training for all other less-lethal weapons, defensive tactics and handcuffing techniques shall occur at least biennially.
+2. Training for all other less-lethal weapons and weaponless control techniques shall occur at least biennially.

-3. Training will be monitored by a certified weapons instructor and be commensurate with the limits and scope of the employee's job responsibilities.
+3. Training will be monitored by a certified weapons and/or tactics instructor.